By Rick Steves

 For many people, Greece is synonymous with islands.
 If you need a vacation from your busy mainland Greek vacation, the islands exert an irresistible pull.

 Explore a tight, twisty maze of whitewashed cubic houses with vibrant trim.
 Dig your toes into the hot sand while basking under a beach umbrella.
 Go for a dip in the crystal-clear, bathwater-warm Aegean.
 Nurse an iced coffee along a bustling harborfront, watching fishermen clean their catch while cuddly kittens greedily beg below.
-Dive into a succulent Greek salad at a rustic taverna, and chat with the big personality whose family has owned the place for generations, all while watching the sun gradually descend into the sea.
+Indulge in fresh seafood at a rustic seaside taverna, and chat with the big personality whose family has owned the place for generations, all while watching the sun gradually descend into the sea.
 Putter along remote-feeling roads across the spine of the island on a rented ATV, then drop down on a twisty lane to a desert-isle cove with an inviting beach.
 The Greek islands really do live up to their worldwide acclaim.

 While I appreciate a healthy dose of restorative island time, I prefer to spend the bulk of my Greek vacation visiting the country's amazing wealth of ancient sights.
-That's why I've focused my Greece: Athens & the Peloponnese guidebook on the bustling capital of Athens and Greece's "heartland," the Peloponnese, where — compared to the islands — prices are much lower, people tend to be friendlier, and travelers have more exciting opportunities to peel back layers of history.
+That's why I've focused my Greece: Athens & the Peloponnese guidebook on the bustling capital of Athens and Greece's "heartland," the Peloponnese, where — compared to the islands — prices are much lower, tourism is less suffocating, and travelers have more exciting opportunities to peel back layers of history.
 Still, a visit to Greece isn't complete without at least one island stay.

 Greece's Island Groups